 • frequent stools, mostly liquid.

-The child experiences severe pain in the stomach, which becomes less intense after a bowel movement.
-If the disease is mild, the number of defecation acts does not exceed 5 times a day.
-In more severe conditions, their frequency rises to several tens.
+The child experiences severe pain in the stomach, which becomes less intense after bowel movements.
+If the disease is mild, the number of bowel movements does not exceed 5 times a day.
+In more severe conditions, their frequency increases to several tens.

-On the first day in the process of defecation, a significant amount of feces comes out.
-In the future, their volume is significantly reduced.
-At the same time, various inclusions in the form of greenery, mucus and streaks of blood may be contained in the feces.
-This occurs as a result of the development of the inflammatory process in the intestinal mucosa.
+On the first day, a significant amount of feces is released during defecation.
+Subsequently, their volume decreases significantly.
+At the same time, the stool may contain various inclusions in the form of greenery, mucus and streaks of blood.
+This occurs as a result of the development of an inflammatory process in the intestinal mucosa.
 The number of false urges to defecate increases, which is explained by spasm of the sigmoid colon.

-When the child's stomach is hot and growls strongly, and touching causes pain.
+When the child’s stomach is hot and growls loudly, touching causes pain.
 The severity of the symptoms of the disease depends on the severity of the condition:

-• with mild shigellosis, the baby's condition practically does not change, and the number of defecation acts does not exceed 8 times a day;
+• with mild shigellosis, the baby’s condition remains virtually unchanged, and the number of bowel movements does not exceed 8 times a day;

-• with an average form, the symptoms are moderate, manifested in a slight increase in body temperature and an increase in bowel movements up to 10 times a day;
+• in the moderate form, the symptoms are moderate, manifested in a slight increase in body temperature and an increase in bowel movements up to 10 times a day;

-• a severe form is accompanied by a significant increase in temperature, severe intoxication and the number of bowel movements more than 15 times a day.
+• the severe form is accompanied by a significant increase in temperature, severe intoxication and the number of bowel movements more than 15 times a day.

 In rare cases, a child develops a toxic form of dysentery, accompanied by convulsions and loss of consciousness.
-Paleness of the skin helps to recognize it.
+The pallor of the skin helps to recognize it.
 The baby's nasolabial triangle takes on a bluish tint, which indicates oxygen deficiency.
 The extremities become cold, indicating poor circulation.
-The chronic form of the disease occurs with moderately severe symptoms and alternating periods of remission with periods of exacerbations.
+The chronic form of the disease occurs with moderately severe symptoms and alternating periods of remission with periods of exacerbation.

 Signs of amoebiasis

-The incubation period for amoebiasis is much longer.
+The incubation period of amoebiasis lasts much longer.
 Depending on the degree of infection, it can last from 7 days to 3 months.
-Amoebiasis has an acute onset.
-The child is worried about severe pain in the stomach and general malaise.
-An increase in temperature is observed only if the amoebic form of dysentery is combined with a bacterial one.
+Amebiasis has an acute onset.
+The child is bothered by severe pain in the stomach and general malaise.
+An increase in temperature is observed only if the amebic form of dysentery is combined with bacterial one.

 Amoebic dysentery can be distinguished by the following manifestations:

-• severe pain during the act of defecation, causing crying in a child;
+• severe pain during defecation, causing the child to cry;

-• frequent bowel movements, the number of which exceeds 10 times a day;
+• frequent bowel movements, the amount of which exceeds 10 times a day;

-• a large amount of mucus in the feces;
+• a large volume of mucus in the stool;

 • sudden weight loss.